theHdd4/TrinityFastAPIDjangoReact/README.md

   docker compose build frontend
   ```

+  The frontend runs at `http://10.2.1.242:8080` by default.
+When the Cloudflare
-  The frontend is exposed at `https://trinity.quantmatrixai.com` through
+  Tunnel is enabled it is exposed at `https://trinity.quantmatrixai.com` while
-  Cloudflare Tunnel while Traefik proxies `/admin/` to the Django container and
+  Traefik proxies `/admin/` to the Django container and
   `/api/` to the FastAPI service.
 Traefik strips the `/admin` prefix so Django
   receives requests under `/api/` and `/admin/` as defined in `config/urls.py`.
   Login requests therefore go to `/admin/api/accounts/login/` when accessed